-Tool to do with: your ESP/CRM and internal analytical tool to collect info.
+Tools to do it with: your ESP/CRM and internal analytical tool to collect info.

 In my opinion, this is the top-level example of hyper-personalization.
 Unfortunately, only some brands do it.

-Tool to do with: CRM and internal analytical tool to collect info.
+Tools to do it with: CRM and internal analytical tool to collect info.

 The best way to reactivate customers is to remind them what you’ve been through, their purchase history, the feedback on your products, their results, etc.

-Tool to do with: your CRM and internal analytical tool to collect and process data.
+Tools to do it with: your CRM and internal analytical tool to collect and process data.

 Sharing some statistics in subject line proves that the email is hyper-personalized and contains some personal data.

-Personal recommendations are based on customers’ preferences, while the real-time data ones — on their activity on your website and offline — are an element of hyper-personalization.
+Personal recommendations are based on customers’ preferences, while the real-time data ones — on their activity on your website and offline — are examples of hyper-personalization.